b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 That third paragraph is worth acknowledging- providing clean water & immunization is a real solid.
 Unironically, good job.
 Those are important things that real humans in the world struggle to secure for themselves.

-Also, don't overlook the utterance of the forbidden word "Mormon."
+Also, don't overlook the utterance of the forbidden word "[[Name Mormon|Mormon]]."

-I wonder if $40,000,000 places the LDS church among the top charitable donors?
+I wonder if $40,000,000 per year places the LDS church among the top charitable donors?

+&nbsp;

 ## Charity lists
 ### Forbes
 > _Overall, the nation’s top 100 charities took in a combined $58.8 billion in private donations in their most recently reported fiscal years, an 8% increase.
 In a country with more than one million nonprofits, they received one-eighth of all charitable giving.
 Combined with the 10% increase the 100 posted last year, this marks the highest two-year gain in the 24 years that Forbes has been putting together this list.
 The cutoff for this year’s list—No. 100—was $181 million in donations, up from $167 million in 2021._

 — _[America's Top 100 Charities](https://www.forbes.com/lists/top-charities/?sh=3038bbb85f50)_, Forbes

 Is the five year gap between 2016 and 2021 too big for a fair comparison?
-If not, the bottom of this list donated 4.175 times more than the LDS church had.
+If it is not, the bottom of this list donated 4.175 times more than the LDS church had.
 That makes it 23.9% of the minimum cut-off to make the top 100 list.

 Sure, 40 million is not nothing, and one could argue that the church has done some good with it.
 I'm not claiming that the money was wasted.
 I'm saying that flexing that number doesn't make you look as good as you think it does.

+&nbsp;

 ### Charity Watch
 > _Groups included on the CharityWatch Top-Rated list generally_ _**spend 75% or more of their budgets on programs, spend $25 or less to raise $100 in public support, ==do not hold excessive assets in reserve==**, have met CharityWatch’s governance benchmarks, and receive “open-book” status for disclosure of basic financial information and documents to CharityWatch.
 Please see the_ [_Our Process_](https://www.charitywatch.org/our-charity-rating-process) page of the website for more information on the rating criteria and methodology that CharityWatch adheres to.